 If we do everything planned, there'll have been:

-5 Days of excellent race viewing, incorporating 1 stage start, 2 stage finish’s, and 2 KOMs.
-We’ll also have climbed a few cols of notoriety, and ridden over 300k while we were at it.
-After enjoying breakfast together, we’re off to Dijon for a final drop off at the railway station, 12.00 noon.
+4 Days of excellent race viewing, incorporating 1 stage finish and 3 roadside views, all KOMs.
+We’ll also have ridden over 300k while we were at it, and climbed the Cols of Aspin, Peyresourde, Tourmalet, Port de Bales and Ventoux.
+After enjoying breakfast together, we’re off to Montpellier for a final drop off at the airport/railway station, 10.00am.
 For all of those not staying on, it’s pack-up time, and off to further destinations, au revoir.

 This tour includes:

-- All transport from Paris to Dijon for you, your bike and one bag (in the Topbike air conditioned mini-bus)
+- All transport from Toulouse to Montpellier for you, your bike and one bag (in the Topbike air conditioned mini-bus)

 - See the full list of inclusions on all Topbike Tours

 - Please pack your bike in a collapsible bag or disposable cardboard box.

 [See our FAQ's and recommendations section on packing your bike]

 - Please also see our recommended list of things to bring, it is most important to bring front and rear flashing lights.

 - NB: The itinerary above is to be used as a guide only, as Topbike Tours are well known for making use of all (and creating some extra) opportunities, expect that variations from the above can happen at any time.